 The Dandelion Seed by Joseph Anthony and illustrated by Cris Carbo was published in 1997 and won a Benjamin Franklin Silver Medal Award for Children’s Picture Books.

 The tale of this dandelion seed is simple but in a way it’s mesmerizing and calming as it takes us with it through the seasons, the emotions and the role of nature in its life.
 So similar to our own lives.
-And at the end of The Dandelion Seed reassures the next seed – and us – not to be frightened but “Let go and you will see.”
+And at the end of The Dandelion Seed, the seed reassures the next seed – and us – not to be frightened but “Let go and you will see.”